ignitecerberus/dashboard/README.md

 # Dashboard

-Alert Dashboard is a web application developed for showcasing the Warehose alert details to all users
+Alert Dashboard is a web application developed for showcasing the Warehouse alert details to all users